 I cloned GitHub.
-Not a toy demo with three screens and a README viewer -- a full-featured, single-user Git hosting platform with repository management, code browsing with syntax highlighting, pull requests with three merge strategies, issues with labels and comments, releases, search, activity feeds, insights, dark mode, and 50+ API endpoints.
+The result is a full-featured, single-user Git hosting platform with repository management, code browsing with syntax highlighting, pull requests with three merge strategies, issues with labels and comments, releases, search, activity feeds, insights, dark mode, and 50+ API endpoints.
 111 files.
 18,343 lines of code.
 155 passing tests.
 The whole thing took 49 minutes, entirely within the scope of a Claude subscription.

 A human team would need eight weeks and $127,000.